 Astrill VPN Android for Netflix

-Although the vast majority of Netflix users use TV as their primary device, sometimes the smallest screen is the biggest screen available.
+Even though the vast majority of Netflix users use a TV as their primary device, sometimes the smallest screen is the biggest screen available.
 We have some pointers for mobile users who may want to use Astrill VPN Android for Netflix.

 First, Astrill Android offers the OpenWeb protocol by default (which sounds like ‘OpenVPN’ and might get some users confused).
-Not much is known about the home-brewn OpenWeb, but for security purposes we would recommend sticking to StealthVPN, unless you experience severe speed drop-downs.
+Not much is known about the home-brew OpenWeb, but for security purposes, we would recommend sticking to StealthVPN, unless you experience severe speed drop-downs.

 Second is battery optimization.
-Free users will have it as an option and Paid users will get a pop-up, informing them that not allowing Astrill VPN to drain their battery will result in a decrease in efficiency.
+Free users will have it as an option, and Paid users will get a pop-up, informing them that not allowing Astrill VPN to drain their battery will result in a decreased efficiency.
 While our test in the Astrill Android VPN review didn’t find any clear advantage of using the non-optimized mode, you should try this for yourself, since the results may depend on a plethora of factors, such as your location, ISP, OS, and smartphone model.

 Astrill VPN for Netflix – field testing the speed and content unblocking abilities

-As in previous Netflix tests for VPNpro, before connecting to the streaming service we used Netflix’s own free speed test at fast.com to see the nominal Netflix connection speed.
+As in previous Netflix tests for VPNpro, before connecting to the streaming service, we used Netflix’s free speed test at fast.com to see the nominal Netflix connection speed.